Perturbative sigma models, elliptic cohomology and the Witten genus: Introduction

-In this subsection we explain how Theorem \ref{thethm} constructs a generalized Chern character for $2|1$-dimensional Euclidean field theories over a manifold $X$ and Theorem~\ref{thm2} constructs an index map taking values in ${\rm TMF}(\pt)\otimes \C$ when $(X,H)$ a rational string manifold.
-First we review twisted $2|1$-dimensional super Euclidean field theories as defined by Stolz and Teichner; see \cite{ST11} for details.

-Stolz and Teichner have constructed a super Euclidean bordism category over a smooth manifold~$X$, denoted $2|1\EB(X)$.
-The objects consist of closed $1|1$-dimensional supermanifolds with a map to~$X$, and the morphisms are compact $2|1$-dimensional super manifolds with super Euclidean structure and a map to~$X$.
-To account for the symmetries super Euclidean manifolds possess, this bordism category is defined as being internal to stacks on the site of supermanifolds, i.e., the collections of objects and morphisms each form stacks.
+G.~Segal proposed a connection between 2-dimensional field theories and elliptic cohomology~\cite{segal_elliptic}.
+The fundamental objects of study are field theories over a manifold $X$.
+These are linear representations of a category whose morphisms are bordisms equipped with a smooth map to~$X$.
+With supersymmetry being such a crucial ingredient in Witten's construction of his genus, Stolz and Teichner constructed a super Euclidean bordism category over a smooth manifold~$X$, denoted $2|1\EB(X)$~\cite{ST04,ST11}.
+The objects consist of closed $1|1$-dimensional super manifolds with a map to~$X$, and the morphisms are compact $2|1$-dimensional super manifolds with super Euclidean structure and a map to~$X$.
+To account for the symmetries super Euclidean manifolds possess, this bordism category is defined as being internal to stacks on the site of super manifolds, i.e., the collections of objects and morphisms each form stacks.
 As usual, disjoint union of bordisms gives this category a symmetric monoidal structure.
-They further define a symmetric monoidal functor ${\sf T}$, called a \emph{twist}, from this bordism category to the category ${\sf Alg}$; this target has a stack of objects consisting of topological algebras and algebra automorphisms and a stack of morphisms consisting of bimodules and bimodule automorphisms.
-They consider natural transformations $F$
+Stolz and Teichner further define a symmetric monoidal functor ${\sf T}$, called a \emph{twist}, from this bordism category to the category ${\sf Alg}$; this target has a stack of objects consisting of topological algebras and algebra automorphisms and a stack of morphisms consisting of bimodules and bimodule automorphisms.
+They consider natural transformations~$F$